syncfusion-content/fileformat-docs/File-Formats/XlsIO/Assemblies-Required.md

 ## Converting Excel document to PDF

-For converting an Excel document to PDF, the following assemblies need to be referenced in your application
+For converting an Excel document to PDF, the following assemblies need to be referenced in your application.
 <table>
 <tr>
 <th>